YRITTÄJÄ, tule mukaan omiesi pariin! Liity Yrittäjiin.

 4. The largest matters are discussed in creditors’ meetings, where the estate administrator brings bigger matters for you and other creditors to discuss.
 In meetings, the creditors vote by simple majority in proportion to their claims.
 In practice, this means the largest creditors decide on matters in the estate.
 It is good to be aware that clarifying the property matters of the estate may take several years in the largest cases.
 This may involve going to court.

-5. When the liquidation estate has been investigated and the property in it has been converted to money, the remaining funds are divided between you and your creditors, and the shares are paid immediately after the final settlement.
+5. Once the bankruptcy estate has been settled and the assets liquidated, the remaining funds are distributed among you and the other creditors, and the final payments are made without delay following the approval of the final account.

-A court may also order cancellation of liquidation.
-This is on the conditions that:
+The court may also order the cancellation of bankruptcy.
+This requires that:

 • there is a valid reason for the cancellation.